ValerieMauduit/AoC2021/README.md

 ### Day 1: Sonar Sweep

+The goal of the day is:

+- first make a difference between consecutive numbers in a list.
+- then, calculate the sum of a sliding window in a list.

+And obviously, as it is the first day, you have to figure out how to read the text files that represent your each day input.

 The problem itself is easy.
 It's the first day.
 But it forced me to work with Pytest, which is cool.
 At the moment, I only use the basics of it.
 But still useful.
 For windowing, I first forgot the last value of my list, and the error given by pytest was so clear that I fixed it in few seconds.